aws-solutions-library-samples/guidance-for-automated-provisioning-of-application-ready-amazon-eks-clusters/README.md

 This guidance addresses the following key points:

 - Provides a simplified process for setting up an application-ready EKS cluster.
-- Includes pre-configured tools and add-ons to support essential capabilities.
+- Includes pre-configured tools and add-ons to support essential capabilities, including an option for automated EKS management with [EKS AutoMode](https://aws.amazon.com/eks/auto-mode/)
-- Aims to reduce the learning curve associated with deploying an application-ready EKS cluster.
+- Aims to reduce the learning curve associated with deploying a production-ready EKS cluster.
-- Allows users to focus on deploying and testing applications rather than cluster setup.
+- Allows users to focus on deploying and testing applications rather than EKS cluster setup.

 The motivation behind this project is to accelerate and simplify the process of setting up a cluster that is ready to support applications and workloads.
 We've heard from customers that there can be a learning curve associated with deploying your first application ready EKS cluster.
 This project aims to simplify the undifferentiated lifting, allowing you to focus on deploying and testing your applications.